RosarioB/kafka-clients/README.md

 ## Test
 The test aims at proving the Kafka Streams scalability.
 In order to prove the scalability we need to:
-1. start the docker producer
+1. start the docker compose file
-2. start the Java producer
+2. start the Java producer or Python producer
-3. start one instance of the kafka streams application.
+3. start one or multiple instance of the kafka streams application.

-Then we can check at the Confluent Control Center at http://localhost:9021/ at the section Consumer, there is a consumer group called streams-app-v.0.1.0.
-With one instance of the Kafka Streams application the message behind increase very quickly.
+Then we can check at the Confluent Control Center at http://localhost:9021/ in the section Consumer, where there is a consumer group called streams-app-v.0.1.0.
+With one instance of the Kafka Streams application the total message behind increase very quickly.

-At this point we can start other two instances of the Kafka Streams application and see that the messages behind will grow more slowly as we add more instances.
+On the other hand if we start three instances of the Kafka Streams application we can see that the total messages behind will grow more slowly and after 5 minutes of executions are roughly 400.

-However since we have set only 3 partitions on the input topic `temperature-readings` if we add more then 3 partitions we will not increase the scalability because the other instances would be idle.
+So as we add more instances the throughput increases but this is valid up to three instances, because since we have set only 3 partitions on the input topic `temperature-readings` if we add more then 3 partitions we will not increase the scalability as the other instances will be idle.

 ## KSQL
 Instead of running the Kafka Streams application we could have: